endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 This gives a message to be displayed in a dialog message to the user.
 If the trigger is `on offer`, the dialog will have "accept" and "decline" buttons.
 Otherwise, it is a purely informational message and only an "okay" button is shown.

 Each token following the `dialog` tag will be a separate paragraph.
 The first token may appear either on the same line or indented on a subsequent line.
-Beginning in **v.
-0.10.9**, each line can also be given a `to display` node with a [condition set](Player-Conditions).

 `dialog phrase` can be used to create a single phrase that is used for multiple dialogs, instead of needing to copy and paste the same dialog over and over again.
 An example of where this is used in game is for `on visit` dialogs.